mrsarm/backset/README.md

 the migrations, or `docker compose run sqlx migrate info` to get the status of the migrations.

-### Running commands inside bss the container
+### Running commands inside the bss container

 The bss image is a thin runtime for `backset` and the `sqlx` command installed under the `/usr/app/bin` folder.
-You can access to the container with:
+You can access to a running container within a shell session with:

 ```shell
 docker exec -u root -it $(docker ps -f 'name=^bss$' -q) sh